HH197/Grad-Learn/README.md

 We assessed our proposed model, ZINB-Grad, and compared it with [scVI](https://www.nature.com/articles/s41592-018-0229-2) and [ZINB-WaVE](https://www.nature.com/articles/s41467-017-02554-5), both developed at the UC Berkeley, using a set of benchmarks, including run-time, goodness-of-fit, imputation error, clustering accuracy, and batch correction.

+**Our implementation is available [here](https://github.com/HH197/ZINB-Grad/tree/main/Code) with descriptions of how to use ZINB-Grad.**

 Our development shows that a conventional model optimized with the proper techniques and implemented using the right tools can outperform state-of-the-art deep models.
 It can generalize better for unseen data; it is more interpretable, and not surprisingly, it uses extremely fewer resources compared to deep models.

 ## Project Organization